 How to Apply

 - Step 1: Please indicate your interest and eligibility via this form.
 You may preview a pdf of the form here.
-The deadline for submissions is December 13, 2019.
+The deadline for Libraries Build Business Applications has been extended!
+Applications may be submitted through 11:59pm PT on December 22, 2019 and will be reviewed on a rolling basis.
+Preference will be given to applications submitted before December 16.

 - Step 2: Up to 35 libraries that successfully submit an interest and eligibility form will be invited to submit a full application.
 These libraries will be notified by email and the second application deadline is February 14, 2020.